-In Florida, the sealing or expunging of a criminal record is the process by which a former defendant or arrestee, upon meeting specified eligibility requirements, eliminates access to their criminal history record (sealing) or has the record destroyed (expungement) by way of court order.
-If you were previously arrested or prosecuted for a crime in Jacksonville or elsewhere in Florida and wish to clear your record, contact the Sealing and Expungement Attorneys at Hussein & Webber, PL for a free consultation.
+In Florida, the expunging or sealing of a criminal record is the process by which a former defendant or arrestee, upon meeting specified eligibility requirements, destroys their criminal history record (expungement) or eliminates access to the record (sealing) by way of court order.

 Under Section 943.045(16), Florida Statutes, the term “expunge” is defined as a court-ordered physical destruction or obliteration of a record (or portion of a record) by any criminal justice agency having custody of the record.
-The only place the record will remain is with the Florida Department of Law Enforcement (FDLE), which is required by statute to retain the person’s criminal history on file.
-An expunged criminal record retained by the FDLE is confidential and exempt from public disclosure.
+The only place that a limited record will remain is with the Florida Department of Law Enforcement (FDLE), which is required by statute to retain the person’s criminal history on file.
+FDLE information remains confidential and exempt from public disclosure.

 Florida law permits an applicant to seal or expunge the record of one arrest or criminal incident within a lifetime.
 However, the court may order the sealing of a criminal history record pertaining to more than one arrest if the additional arrests directly relate to the original arrest.
 This decision is within the court’s sole discretion, and the events at issue must generally arise out of the same criminal episode.

-There are many legal and practical benefits to sealing or expunging a record.
+There are many legal and practical benefits to expunging or sealing a criminal history record.
 These include, but are not limited to:

 - Protecting a person’s criminal past from public view;